gchang12/Learn-Vim/ch05_moving_in_file.md

 # Ch05.
 Moving in a File

-In the beginning, moving with a keyboard feels slow and awkward but don't give up!
-Once you get used to it, you can go anywhere in a file faster than using a mouse.
+In the beginning, moving with a keyboard may feel slow and awkward, but don't give up!
+Once you get used to it, you can go anywhere in a file faster than if you were using a mouse.

 In this chapter, you will learn the essential motions and how to use them efficiently.
-Keep in mind that this is **not** the entire motion that Vim has.
+Keep in mind that this does **not** cover the entire range of motions that Vim has.
 The goal here is to introduce useful motions to become productive quickly.
 If you need to learn more, check out `:h motion.txt`.

 ## Character Navigation